thingsboard/thingsboard.github.io/docs/samples/smartico/elec-meter-lorawan/Electricity_Meter_LoRaWAN.md

 Also below you should add the topic filter according to LoRaWAN server configuration (in this example ``` application/2/device/+/rx ``` ).
 In the Host and Port fields, enter the ip-address where the MQTT broker is installed and port for working with it.
 ## Step 3.
 Verifying the receipt of data from the device.
 Connect Electricity Meter  to transfer information.
-If the integration was performed without errors, after the transmission of the first telemetry, a new device with the name “0012778” will appear in the DEVICE GROUPS →All.
+If the integration was performed without errors, after the transmission of the first telemetry, a new device with the name “0012778” will appear in the DEVICE GROUPS → All.
 Also you can verify the input and output data, respectively, before and after conversion in DATA CONVERTERS → Uplink Elec meter → EVENTS.

 ![image](/images/samples/smartico/elec-meter-lorawan/verifying.PNG)